 How to Find In-Person Real Estate Classes

-Many people simply search for real estate schools in their town or city to find classes attend.
+Many people simply search for real estate schools in their town or city to find classes to attend.
 But you can make sure you’re getting a lot of bang for your classroom buck by digging a little deeper into any schools near you.

 Before committing to a real estate school, you should look at:

-- The school’s standing with the Better Business Bureau
+• The school’s standing with the Better Business Bureau

-- Any recommendations or reviews of the school online
+• Any recommendations or reviews of the school online

-- The exam pass rate for the school
+• The exam pass rate for the school

-- If the school offers real estate exam preparation
+• If the school offers real estate exam preparation,

-- If the school takes payment plans
+• If the school takes payment plans

-- What the total cost of your education with them will be
+• What will the total cost of your education with them be?

-- If the school offers any additional insights into your career such as coaching to help you start your real estate career strong
+• If the school offers any additional insights into your career, such as coaching to help you start your real estate career strong,

 One popular option for live instruction that’s a sort of hybrid between online instruction and live instruction is Kaplan Real Estate Education.